OCA/stock-logistics-warehouse/stock_archive_constraint/README.rst

 Usage
 =====

 #.
-Go to Settings,> Users> Edit a user and check the "Manage Multiple Stock Locations" permission
+Go to Settings > Users > Edit a user and check the "Manage Multiple Stock Locations" permission
 #.
-Go to Inventory> Settings> Locations and disable one
+Go to Inventory > Settings > Locations and disable one

 Bug Tracker
 ===========